-Department of Behavioral Health

-ADVANCE PAYMENT REQUEST FORM

-I. GRANTEE AND GRANT IDENTIFICATION 1

-Organization/Applicant Name:

-RFA No.:

-RFA Title:

-II.
-FUNDING AWARD & ADVANCE

-dvance Requested: \$ nount allowed is the lesser of f the first 30 days or 25% of the award) ercent of To otal Award: ()%

-An applicant responding to a RFA shall identify requested as part of the advance payment request 2.
-The advanced funds shall be spent by the award 3.
-Only one advance payment can be made per gibe reviewed for approval.
-4. The use of an advance payment shall be consisted. led grantee within the sai ant each fiscal year.
-If th me DC Government f e awarded requests iscal year during which th the advance is made.
+Department of Behavioral Health ADVANCE PAYMENT REQUEST FORM I. GRANTEE AND GRANT IDENTIFICATION Organization/Applicant Name: RFA No.: RFA Title: II.
+FUNDING AWARD & ADVANCE Total Award: \$ Advance Requested: \$ (.)
+(Percent of T otal Award: ()% (Amount allowed is the lesser of the first 30 days or 25% of the award) (Attended of the advance of the information requested as part of the advance payment requested as part of the advance payment request.
+1. An applicant responding to a RFA shall identify in the application the need for an advance payment and acknowledge that, if selected, provide the information requested as part of the advance payment request.
+2. The advanced funds shall be spent by the awarded grantee within the same DC Government fiscal year during which the advance is made.
+3. Only one advance payment can be made per grant each fiscal year.
+If the awarded requests a second advance for a subsequent fiscal year, each advance shall be reviewed for approval.
+4. The use of an advance payment shall be consistent with all terms and conditions of the grant.
 III.
-ADVANCE PAYMENT SPENDING PLAN/ in section V of this form.
-TIMELINE NARRATIVE IF attached separatel y, it must be signed by th he represen tatives identified

-IV.
-TERMS AND CONDITIONS

-The applicant must submit a statement of need for the specified amount of a idvance payment (pl ease attach and sign).

-The applicant must submit documentation of the use fiscal monitor before the end of the grant perfor use the advanced funds in accordance with all the ance period, or sooner, if explicitly request -

-Identify the type of documentation that will be subm -

-ancelled checks Other

-The DBH grant project director will withhold the find until documentation supporting use of the advance p • t davanced or up to 25% % of the gro ant dward (whichever is higher)

-V. SIGNATURES OF AUTHORITY

-I certify that I am the Executive Director of the app licant organization and a m authorized to subr nit this Advance Payment Request on behalf of the applicant.

-Signature: Date:

-Print Name: Title:
+ADVANCE PAYMENT SPENDING PLA in section V of this form.
+N/TIMELINE NARRATIVE IF attached separatel y, it must be signed b y the represe ntatives identified IV.
+TERMS AND CONDITIONS The applicant must submit a statement of need f or the energified amount of a dyanco navmont (nl aco attach and sign) The applicant must submit documentation of the arant project director and/or fiscal monitor before the end of the grant perfuse the advanced funds in accordance with all the ormance period, or sooner, e terms and conditions of t if explicitly request he grant award. ed by the DBH grant project direct Identify the type of documentation that will be su Receipts Paid invoices Genera the advance funds, ancelled checks as required by the RF Other A: The DBH grant project director will withhold the f - 25% of the gr ant award (whichever is higher) until documentation supporting use of the advance payment is received from the grantee.
+V. SIGNATURES OF AUTHORITY I certify that I am the Executive Director of the a pplicant organization and a m authorized to subr nit this Advance Paym ent Request o n behalf of the applicant.
+Signature: Date: Print Name: Title: I certify that I am the Chairperson of the Board o the applicant.
 I certify that I am the Chairperson of the Board of Directors of the applicant organization and am authorized to submit this Advance Payment Request on behalf of the applicant.

-Signature: Date:

-Print Name: Title:

-VI.
-THIS SECTION IS FOR DBH APPROVAL ONLY

-Notification of need for the advance payment was included in the original application Yes No

-Approved Advanced Amount: \$

-Project Director Approval Signature: Print Name: Date:

-Chief Operating Officer Approval Signature: Print Name: Date:

-Initial the checkbox below to acknowledge advanced payment approval.

-Grants Management Division Print Name: Date:

-Administrative Services Manager Print Name: Date:

-Office of the Chief Financial Officer Print Name: Print Name: Date: Date:
+Signature: Date: Print Name: Title: VI.
+THIS SECTION IS FOR DBH APPROVA LONLY Notification of need for the advance payment was included in the original application Approved Advanced Amount: \$ Project Director Approval Signature: Print Name: Date: Chief Operating Officer Approval Signature: Print Name: Date: Signature: Initial the checkbox below to acknowledge advanced payment approval.
+Grants Management Division Print Name: Date: Administrative Services Manager Print Name: Date: Date: Office of the Chief Financial Officer Print Name: Print Name: Date: Date: